mkm29/registry/auth/GRAFANA-OAUTH.md

    - Under "Advanced protocol settings":
      - Include claims in id_token: ✓ (must be checked)
      - Token validity: (keep defaults or adjust as needed)
+     - **IMPORTANT**: Ensure "Include User claims from scopes in id_token" is checked
+     - Sub Mode: Based on the User's hashed ID

 ## 2. Create Application in Authentik